redwoodjs/redwood/docs/versioned_docs/version-5.x/how-to/oauth.md

 ### Better Error Handling

 Right now if an error occurs in the OAuth flow, the browser just stays on the `/oauth/callback` function and sees a plain text error message.
-A better experience would be to redirect the user back to the login page, with the error message in a query string variable, something like `http://localhost:8910/login?error=Application+not+authorized` Then in the LoginPage, add a `useParams()` to pull out the query variables, and show a toast message if an error is present:
+A better experience would be to redirect the user back to the login page, with the error message in a query string variable, something like `http://localhost:8910/login?error=Application+not+authorized` Then in the LoginPage, add a `useParams()` to pull out they query variables, and show a toast message if an error is present:

 ```jsx
 import { useParams } from '@redwoodjs/router'